hereismari/hadoop-job-time-prediction/README.md

 # sahara-scalability-exp
-Code used to perform some scalability experiments using OpenStack Sahara
+Code used to perform some scalability experiments using OpenStack Sahara.